webern/kslice/readme.md

 ## Description

-`kslice` is a command line utility for extracting i-frames (also known as key frames) from video and normalizing them (by grayscale pixel averaging) to a grid of, e.g. 32x32, 64x64, etc. This is the format often used as input into neural nets and other classification algorithms.
+`kslice` is a command line utility for extracting i-frames (also known as key frames) from video and normalizing them (by grayscale pixel averaging) to a grid (e.g. 32x32, 64x64, etc.) This is the format often used as input into neural nets and other classification algorithms.

-Given a video file and dimensions (e.g. 32x32, 64x64, 128x128), `kslice` extracts i-frames from the video, convert the frame into grayscale, split each frame into a grid of said dimensions, calculate median value of all the pixels of each cell of the grid and write the values to a CSV file together with the timestamp of the frame.
+Given a video file and dimensions (e.g. 32x32, 64x64, 128x128), `kslice` extracts i-frames from the video, converts the frames to grayscale, splits each frame into a grid of said dimensions, calculates the median value of all the pixels of each cell of the grid and writes the values to a CSV file.

-Each i-frame is then output as a csv row where the first position is the timestamp (in seconds) and the rest of the row represents the pixels of the grid (0 - 255, 8-bit grayscale).
+Each i-frame is output as a csv row where the first position is the timestamp (in seconds) and the rest of the row represents the pixels of the grid (0 - 255, 8-bit grayscale).

 For example: if a frame timestamp (in seconds) is 3.14 and the dimensions are 3x3, an example line might look like:

 `3.14,42,255,9,13,67,0,27,33,123  // timestamp + 9 values (3x3)`

-The output will have a line like this for each i-frame.
+Each line of the csv will represent one frame.

 #### Usage

 The `kslice` command takes 5 parameters:

-  * `--help` a flag to displace the help info.
+  * `--help` a flag to display the help info.
   * `--input` the video file to process.
   * `--optput` the csv file to write.
 Optional: when omitted the csv data will be written to stdout.
   * `--x-size` the size of the output grid's x dimension.
 Optional: defaults to 32.